Jérôme Govinden

 Master thesis

-A. C. T.: Analysis of the symmetric encryption mechanisms in the PDF 2.0 specification, 2025
+A. C. T.: Formalism of the symmetric encryption mechanisms in the PDF 2.0 specification, 2025

 Bachelor thesis